ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 - Blizzard for making Diablo2 and Lord of Destruction.
 - Kingpin, Afj666, Joel, SVR, Myrdinn for their great help.
 - Pralinor fo his help in the convertion to 1.12.
+- L'Autour fo his help in the convertion to 1.13d.
 - ChaosEnergy for testing and his translation in German.
 - Char & Darque in the correction of my english.
 - Shaitane, K&V, themastercaster, raspa and onyx for testing.